f-ansari/memeory_game/README.md

 #### ***Description***

-The Memory Game is a simple game, where the user chooses two cards from an 8 x 8 grid to see if they match.
+The Memory Game is a simple game, where the user chooses two cards from an 6 x 6 grid to see if they match.
 A match could be same image, number, or color.
 If the user chooses two cards that do not match, the card will flip back down to their original places for the user to pick agian.
 If they do match, the card will be removed from the board game, so the the user may complete it.

 #### Functions of the game:
-  * start the game
+  * Randomize the card before playing
-  * set the gameboard in a randomized order
+  * Match cards and remove them from board
-  * have a reset button to restart the game
+  * Flips cards back when not match
-  * display a "how to play" card
+  * Keeps reack how many Matches and Attempts were made

 ### ***Technologies***